Find out what some of our graduates are doing today in pursuing their successful careers.

 Up front, motorcycles use suspension forks.
 In some systems, both springs and dampers work together within each fork leg.
 In others, one leg contains the spring and the other contains the damper (separate function forks).

-On some motorcycles, dual rear shocks mount between the frame and the swingarm directly.
-On others, a linkage and single shock system handles suspension needs.
+On some motorcycles, dual rear shocks are mounted between the frame and the swingarm directly.
+On others, a linkage and single shock system handle suspension needs.

-Setting up and tuning motorcycle suspension is a common technician task.
+Setting up and tuning motorbike suspension systems is a common technician task.
 In fact, suspension tuning is often a standalone business in this industry.

 Suspension technicians commonly complete the following tasks:

-If this sounds like an exciting career to you, completing a motorcycle training program can be a great place to start.
+If this sounds like an exciting career to you, completing a motorcycle training program can be a great place to start training for one.1.1

-In Motorcycle Mechanic Institute’s 48-week Motorcycle Technician Training program,7 you’ll learn the foundations of motorcycle, ATV, side-by-side and personal watercraft to prepare for a career as a motorcycle technician.2
+In Motorcycle Mechanic Institute’s 48-week Motorcycle Technician Training program,7 you’ll be taught the foundations of motorcycles, ATVs, side-by-sides and personal watercraft to prepare for a career as a motorcycle technician—including how to service suspension systems.1.1

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.